legend-exp/remage/docs/manual/geometry.md

 This registers the physical volumes `B00000B` and `C000RG1` as `Germanium` detectors with `uid`s 1 and 2.
 If the copy number is not specified, `0` is used by default.
-See {ref}`output` for details on how detector types affect output.
+See {ref}`manual-output` for details on how detector types affect output.

 Alternatively, detectors can be imported from a GDML file that includes metadata, using the